Systematic theology

 Systematic theology, or systematics, is a discipline of Christian theology that formulates an orderly, rational, and coherent account of the doctrines of the Christian faith.
-It addresses issues such as what the Bible teaches about certain topics or what is true about God and His universe.
+It addresses issues such as what the Bible teaches about certain topics or what is true about God and God's universe.
 It also builds on biblical disciplines, church history, as well as biblical and historical theology.
 Systematic theology shares its systematic tasks with other disciplines such as constructive theology, dogmatics, ethics, apologetics, and philosophy of religion.

 Method

 With a methodological tradition that differs somewhat from biblical theology, systematic theology draws on the core sacred texts of Christianity, while simultaneously investigating the development of Christian doctrine over the course of history, particularly through philosophy, ethics, social sciences, and natural sciences.
 Using biblical texts, it attempts to compare and relate all of scripture which led to the creation of a systematized statement on what the whole Bible says about particular issues.
+In other words, "In reconstructing Christian teaching, systematic theology proceeds by a process of conceptual abstraction and schematization."

+In a seminal article, "Principles of Systematic Theology," Anglican theologian John Webster describes systematic theology as proceeding along a series of principles, which he draws from various theologians including Thomas Aquinas: